-FranU’s ABA certificate consists of a 15-credit hour curriculum with an optional 16-credit internship designed to educate and form students for potential vocations in applied behavior analysis through both didactic coursework and supervised internships.
+FranU’s Applied Behavior Analysis (ABA) Certificate consists of a 15 credit-hour curriculum with an optional 16-credit hour internship sequence designed to educate and shape students for potential vocations in applied behavior analysis through both didactic coursework and supervised experiences.

 Currently, ABA courses are only offered in the face-to-face format; however, other courses in the psychology degree plan may be offered online or face-to-face.

 The Behavior Analysis Certification BoardTM (BACB®) offers several credentials in ABA.
 Each credential has specific criteria related to educational and practical experiences required for an individual to qualify to take a credentialing examination.
-The specific requirements can be found on the BACB’s website:
+The specific requirements can be found on the BACB’s website.

 Registered behavior technicians® (RBTs®) can implement behavior-change interventions but must have supervision from a behavior analyst higher in the tier system.
 General requirements include 40 hours of instructional training in ABA and competency assessment.

-Board certified behavior analysts® (BCBAs®) can implement behavior-change interventions, conduct behavior analytic assessments, and develop behavior-change plans.
+Board-certified behavior analysts® (BCBAs®) can implement behavior-change interventions, conduct behavior analytic assessments and develop behavior-change plans.
 BCBAs can work independently.
-General requirements include a master’s degree that includes specific course work and supervised experience.
+General requirements include a master’s degree that includes specific coursework and supervised experience.

-Franciscan Missionaries of Our Lady University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctorate degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Franciscan Missionaries of Our Lady University.
+Franciscan Missionaries of Our Lady University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master and doctorate degrees.
+Questions about the accreditation of Franciscan Missionaries of Our Lady University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website.

-|PSYC 2350 - Behavior Analysis - Behavior Analysis||3|
+|PSYC 2350 - Behavior Analysis||3|

-|PSYC 3350 - Applied Behavior Analytic Interventions - Applied Behavior Analytic Interventions||3|
+|PSYC 3350 - Applied Behavior Analytic Interventions||3|

-|PSYC 3941 - Internship I - Internship I||4|
+|PSYC 3941 - Internship I||4|

 |Semester Credit Hours||10|

-|PSYC 4370 - Ethics, Personnel Supervision and Management - Ethics, Personnel Supervision and Management||3|
+|PSYC 4370 - Ethics, Personnel Supervision and Management||3|

-|PSYC 4942 - Internship IV - Internship IV||4|
+|PSYC 4942 - Internship IV||4|

 |Semester Credit Hours||7|